ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 ::: {.cell .markdown}

 The MSE is higher than before!
+(When it was essentially zero.)

 Does this mean our estimate of $w_0$ and $w_1$ is not optimal?